snehathakur07/snehathakur07/README.md

 # Sneha Thakur
-Welcome to my GitHub repository! 👋
+Welcome to my GitHub repository!👋

 ## About Me
 I am Sneha Thakur, a final year B.Tech Computer Science Engineering student at NIT Hamirpur.
 Originally from Chamba, Himachal Pradesh, I am an enthusiastic Web Developer with a passion for creating engaging and interactive web applications.